 Global Justice Day Conference

-Sustainable Progress Index 2018
+Session 1: Presenting the Sustainable Progress Index 2018

 Dr Catherine Kavanagh, University College Cork

-Sean Healy, Director, Social Justice Ireland
+Dr Sean Healy, CEO, Social Justice Ireland